ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/pos/index.md

 ## What is proof-of-stake (PoS)? {#what-is-pos}

-Proof-of-stake is a type of [consensus mechanism](/developers/docs/consensus-mechanisms/) used by blockchains to achieve distributed consensus.
+Proof-of-stake underlies certain [consensus mechanisms](/developers/docs/consensus-mechanisms/) used by blockchains to achieve distributed consensus.
 In proof-of-work, miners prove they have capital at risk by expending energy.
-In proof-of-stake, validators explicitly stake capital in the form of ETH into a smart contract on Ethereum.
+Ethereum uses proof-of-stake, where validators explicitly stake capital in the form of ETH into a smart contract on Ethereum.
 This staked ETH then acts as collateral that can be destroyed if the validator behaves dishonestly or lazily.
 The validator is then responsible for checking that new blocks propagated over the network are valid and occasionally creating and propagating new blocks themselves.

 Proof-of-stake comes with a number of improvements to the now-deprecated proof-of-work system: